SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-08-cedric-theft.md

 <img src="{{ site.url }}/assets/tb/kev-painterconf.jpg" class="chat-portrait" />
 <p class="ppl-sez">KEVIN//</p>
 <p class="ppl-sez">A missing persons report would be troublesome enough --</p>
-<p class="ppl-sez">But we were able to get surveillance records from her high school that indicate she may have been contacted by McCoy's fools.</p>
+<p class="ppl-sez">But we were able to get surveillance records from her high school that indicate she may have been contacted by Trelaine's fools.</p>
 <p class="ppl-sez">Avaelle Easton's imposter made an appearance as a judge at an art exhibition held by the students.</p>
 <p class="ppl-sez">The two had a lengthy conversation, though the audio is inconclusive, cluttered by the din of the crowd.</p>
 </div>